OpenFreeEnergy/openfe/docs/installation.rst

 Installation
 ============

-The page has information for installing ``openfe``, installing software packages that integrate with ``openfe``, and testing that your ``openfe`` installation is working.
+This page has information for installing ``openfe``, installing software packages that integrate with ``openfe``, and testing that your ``openfe`` installation is working.